My First Event

 I arrived at the event when the party was in mid-swing.
 I was happy to see old friends that I had not seen in decades.
 Some of my old friends in attendance were friends that had not seen since my days in McVey Elementary School.

-Sided by my wife Claire, Matt offered to buy the first round.
+Sided by my wife, Matt offered to buy the first round.
 I’m an easy drink.
 Coke no ice.
-Claire is not much of a drinker at all; however, Matt turned her on to a few different tasty beers.
+My wife is not much of a drinker at all; however, Matt turned her on to a few different tasty beers.

 I joined the St. Baldrick’s event because I wanted to help a child.
 Upon my agreement, I challenged the promoter, “I guarantee I will raise more money than anyone else at this event.
 But I have one demand.
 I want one of the children to shave my head.”